Dornach-Arlesheim railway station

 Dornach-Arlesheim railway station (Bahnhof Dornach-Arlesheim) is a railway station in the municipality of Arlesheim, in the Swiss canton of Basel-Landschaft.
 It is an intermediate stop on the Basel–Biel/Bienne line and is served by local trains only.
 The station is located just north of the border with the Canton of Solothurn and the municipality of Dornach.

 The Basel–Dornach railway line terminates in the station forecourt.
 Connection is available to Line 10 of the Basel tram network, which uses the line between Dornach and Basel.

 Services

-Dornach-Arlesheim is served by the S3 of the Basel S-Bahn: